-If you have been harmed, injured or you are currently suffering from a condition or illness that keeps you from working, you might be qualified to collect Social Security Disability benefits.
-The Social Security Disability program is intended to ensure laborers and their families.
-However, there may be immense roadblocks that keep you from obtaining the funds you need and are owed.
+If you have been injured, or you are currently suffering from a condition or illness that keeps you from working, you might be qualified to collect Social Security Disability benefits.
+The Social Security Disability program is intended to protect laborers and their families.
+However, immense roadblocks may keep you from obtaining the funds you need and are owed.

 To completely understand Social Security Disability, it is first critical to understand the Social Security Program.
-The Social Security Program is a federal benefit program provided by the Social Security Administration (SSA), which is meant to assist eligible people who have serious illnesses or injuries, and are unable to return to work.
+The Social Security Administration provides the Social Security Program, which is a federal benefit program.
+This program assists eligible people with serious illnesses or injuries and who are unable to return to work.

 Disability Insurance Benefits (SSD or SSDI)